Collodion: Wet-plate collodion photography

 All of this was done in a matter of minutes, and some of the steps in (red) safelight conditions, which meant that the photographer had to carry the chemicals and a portable darkroom with him wherever he went.
 After these steps the plate needed rinsing in fresh water.
 Finally, the plate was dried and varnished using a varnish made from sandarac, alcohol and lavender oil.

 Dark tents to be used outdoors consisted of a small tent that was tied around the photographer's waist.
 Otherwise a wheelbarrow or a horse and covered wagon were used.

 Dry collodion plates

-Richard Hill Norris, a doctor of medicine and professor of physiology at Queen's College, Birmingham (a predecessor college of Birmingham University), is generally credited with the first development of dry collodion plate when in 1856 he took out a new patent for a dry plate used in photography in which the emulsion was coated with gelatine or gum arabic to preserve its sensitivity.
+Richard Hill Norris, a doctor of medicine and professor of physiology at Queen's College, Birmingham (a predecessor college of Birmingham University), is generally credited with the first development of dry collodion plate.
+In 1856, he took out a new patent for a dry plate used in photography in which the emulsion was coated with gelatine or gum arabic to preserve its sensitivity.
 Another method, using tannin, invented by Major C. Russell in 1861, followed and in 1864 W.E.
 Bolton and E.J.
 Sayce mixed silver bromide with collodion, so that by the mid-1860s the wet-plate process was being replaced.